anduril/lattice-sdk-cpp/README.md

 As an alternative, we also provide the underlying Protobuf files in the `protos` directory if you wish to compile these yourselves with specific versions of Protobuf/gRPC.

+Alternatively, use specific versions of Protobuf or gRPC by compiling the Protobuf files in the [`protos` directory](https://github.com/anduril/lattice-sdk-cpp/tree/master/protos).

 ## Installation

 The only supported way of install the C++ SDK is by fetching the package using CMake.
 Please use a fixed version of `GIT_TAG` to ensure that